Miss Chinese Toronto Pageant

 The Miss Chinese Toronto Pageant (多倫多華裔小姐競選), also known as MCTP, and formerly known as the Greater Toronto Chinese Pageant prior to 1999, is an annual beauty pageant organized by Fairchild TV that selects Toronto's representative for the annual Miss Chinese International Pageant, held in Hong Kong, organized by TVB.
 It is unrelated to the now-discontinued Miss Chinese Scarborough Pageant which was also hosted in the same region.
-The current Miss Chinese Toronto is Nicole Xu (徐熙儀), winner of the 2022 pageant.
+The current Miss Chinese Toronto is Juvally Chan (陳靖如), winner of the 2024 pageant.

 The winner of the pageant can then sign with Fairchild TV as a presenter, or often other popular contestants sign with Fairchild TV, even without a title.
 It is one of the most recognized beauty pageants among Chinese Canadian diaspora, alongside its Vancouver counterpart.

 Requirements

 Contestants must be of at least partial Chinese descent and have resided in Canada for continuous period of 6 months or a total of one year on the day the application form is signed.
 The age requirement is 17–27 (expanded in 2011).